Sorry, you need to enable JavaScript to visit this website.

 Training, learning and development

-If a special constable wants to become a regular police constable having completed the SCLP, their learning and experience as a special constable will be taken into account.
-They will not have to duplicate any of the learning they have already completed.
+If a special constable wants to become a regular police constable having completed the SCLP, their learning and experience will be taken into account.
+They will not have to duplicate any learning already completed.

 Individual forces are responsible for ongoing training and development opportunities for their special constables.